Suspected cultists kill Mile-12 park chairman, MC Oluomo’s loyalist, 'Arikuyeri'

-Tragedy in Lagos State as Suspected Cultists Kill One of MC Oluomo’s Loyalists
+Tragedy in Lagos State as Top NURTW Member ‘Arikuyeri of Mile 12’ Killed by Cultists

 - A close ally of the former chairman of the Lagos state chapter of the NURTW, Musiliu Akinsanya, popularly known as MC Oluomo, has been reported dead